 The success of our business is dependent upon our ability to develop and commercialize our clinical-stage drug candidates, particularly niraparib, which received FDA approval as maintenance treatment for recurrent ovarian cancer patients.
-During the second half of 2018, we expect to commercialize niraparib for the treatment of ovarian cancer in Hong Kong and Macau.
+As niraparib has been approved in the United States, if approved by the EMA, we anticipate commercializing niraparib in Hong Kong and Macau approximately 12 months after it is approved by the EMA.
 We anticipate initiating Phase III studies of niraparib in patients with recurrent platinum-sensitive ovarian cancer as a second-line maintenance therapy in the second half of 2017, and as a first-line maintenance therapy in the first half of 2018.
 We also anticipate initiating a Phase III study in patients with gBRCA positive breast cancer in the first half of 2018.
 Additionally, we plan to study niraparib in patients with triple negative breast cancer, squamous-type non-small cell lung cancer and small cell lung cancer in China.
 For omadacycline, we are in the technology transfer stage and plan to discuss our China development plan with key opinion leaders and the CFDA.
 We initiated a Phase II trial in advanced HCC patients in China to investigate ZL-2301's optimal treatment schedule and dosage as a second-line treatment in the second quarter of 2017 and, pending successful Phase II results, plan to conduct a Phase III registration trial.
 As a result, our business is substantially dependent on our ability to complete the development of, obtain regulatory approval for, and successfully commercialize niraparib, omadacycline and ZL-2301 and our other drug candidates in a timely manner.